lsst-tstn/tstn-010/index.rst

       It does not check format/readability/sensible inputs etc.

-No integration testing (on the ncsa-teststand) is strictly required, however, one would hope that the script has run successfully through the integration-test-stand or on the summit.
+No integration testing (on the NCSA-teststand) is strictly required, however, one would hope that the script has run successfully through the integration-test-stand or on the summit.